 For artists that we book exclusively or directly through their management (not another agency), our goal to establish a fair performance fee that is consistent with what other similar acts charge for their services.
 Our booking fee is based on a percentage of what the talent buyer pays to book the artist.

-Transparency with our artists and venues is the way we keep them coming to us.
-Some of our venues have been using us for about 25 years or more.
+Transparency with our artists and venues is how we keep them coming back.
+Some of our venues have been using us for close to 30 years!

 At TSE Entertainment, we pride ourselves on honesty and integrity when it comes to booking entertainers.
 We are in it for the long haul, not to maximize revenue at the expense of artists or our venues.
 That’s a big reason why we are still booking entertainments from our founding in 1975.

 We ask our artists and venues to work with us to achieve their objectives.
 After all, we are all in this business together.
-Together we are the perfect blend to achieve all our goals.